Acupuncture and Chinese Medicine are a complete medical system that includes acupuncture, Chinese herbs, Oriental massage, nutrition, and exercise.

 For more than 3,000 years many cultures have benefited from this method of treating and preventing diseases.
 Today Oriental Medicine is recognized world-wide.
 The World Health Organization has researched and documented the effectiveness of acupuncture and Oriental Medicine.
 Medical communities throughout the world are integrating this medicine into their healthcare systems.

-Oriental Medical theory explains that pain and disease are caused by either an imbalance or a blockage of the energy circulating through the body.
+Chinese Medical theory explains that pain and disease are caused by either an imbalance or a blockage of the energy circulating through the body.
 Acupuncture restores the balance to the flow of energy, returning the body to a healthy state.

 In an acupuncture treatment, thin sterile needles are inserted at specific points on the body.
 These points are carefully selected by the acupuncturist according to the patient’s signs and symptoms.
 Each treatment is tailored to the individual’s needs.
 The acupuncture treatment corrects the imbalances and removes the blockages of energy, thus restoring the body to health.